wlloyduw/SAAF/tutorial/README.md

     return inspector.finish()
 ```

-Using SAAF in a function is as simple importing the framework and adding a couple lines of code.
-Attributes collected by SAAF will be appended onto the JSON response.
+Using SAAF in a function is as simple as importing the framework and adding a couple lines of code.
+Attributes collected by SAAF will be appended to the JSON response.
 For asynchronous functions, this data could be stored into a database, such as AWS S3, and retrieved after the function is finished.

 SAAF functions return data in the json payload of functions.
 For example here is what the output looks like from inspecting the CPU: